-Assessing a signer’s awareness generally means observing whether the signer is mentally aware enough to understand what’s going on at the time they sign documents.
-These are the most common situations in which a signer’s awareness may be compromised:
+Assessing a signer’s awareness generally means observing whether the signer is mentally capable of understanding what’s going on at the time they sign documents.

 - An elderly signer suffering from confusion, dementia or Alzheimer’s.